carpentries/lesson-development-training/episodes/07-infrastructure.md

 ::: instructor

-Remind learner to paste URL of their lesson repo to the collaborative document.
+Remind learners to paste URL of their lesson repository to the collaborative document.

 :::